The React Native Community

 React Native is still a young framework, and its rapid release cycle leaves the door open for discussing how it can evolve at every step of the way.
 If you want to know what the current proposals and RFCs are talking about, you can read through the Discussions and Proposals repository.

 There are a lot of React Native Meetups that happen around the world.
 Often there is React Native content in React meetups as well.
 React Native has been covered often in past React Conf talks.
-Videos for these talks can be found online in the following playlists: React Conf 2019, React Conf 2018, React Conf 2017, React Conf 2016, and React Conf 2015.
+Videos for these talks can be found online in the following playlists: React Conf 2019, React Conf 2018, React Conf 2017, React Conf 2016 and React Conf 2015.
 The next React Conf is yet to be announced.
-You can also find a list of dedicated React Native conferences here.

 If you need an answer right away, check out the Reactiflux Discord community.
 There are usually a number of React Native experts there who can help out or point you to somewhere you might want to look.